Bacchides (play): Plot summary

 While the young man Mnesilochus is abroad in Ephesus, collecting a debt on behalf of his father, he falls in love with a courtesan called Bacchis.
 But Bacchis is taken against her will to Athens by a soldier who has hired her services.
 His friend Pistoclerus, who has been instructed to look for Bacchis in Athens, falls in love with Bacchis's twin sister, also called Bacchis.

 When Mnesilochus and his cunning slave Chrysalus return home, Chrysalus deceives Mnesilochus's father Nicobulus into thinking that part of the money is still in Ephesus; in this way Mnesilochus will be able to keep some of the money to pay for Bacchis's release from her contract with the soldier.
 But when by chance Mnesilochus hears that Pistoclerus has acquired a girlfriend called Bacchis, in his anger he gives all the money to his father, keeping none back.
-Too late, he learns from Pistoclerus that there are two Bacchises.
+Too late, he learns from Pistoclerus that there are two Bacchides.
 He begs Chrysalus to play another trick on his father to get the money he needs.
 Chrysalus therefore tells Nicobulus that Mnesilochus has been making love to the wife of a soldier called Cleomachus who is threatening to kill Mnesilochus.
 To protect his son, Nicobulus willingly promises to pay the money.

 Later, in yet another deception, Chrysalus persuades Nicobulus to pay another 200 gold pieces to prevent his son committing perjury.
 Shortly afterwards Nicobulus meets the soldier and learns that Bacchis is only a courtesan who owed the soldier money.
 Furious, Nicobulus and Pistoclerus's father Philoxenus go to the Bacchis sisters' house to confront their sons; the two sisters come out, tease them and charm them and persuade them to come in and enjoy the party.